 Tinnitus can sound like a high-pitched whistle or it can sound like a hissing sound.
 It can be constant or intermittent.
 It can sound like a roaring, a buzzing or a chirping.
 You can imagine how annoying this can be when you are trying to listen to what someone is saying to you and above their voice all you hear is a chirping sound.
-So, what do your teeth have to do with an ear problem?

 There are a couple of reasons that your teeth may be causing the unwelcome sounds in your ear.
 One of the unwelcome sounds is a clicking noise.
 A clicking sound generally means there is a mechanical problem in or near your ear.

-One of the most common mechanical problems is Temporal Mandibular Joint Syndrome or TMJ.
+One of the most common mechanical problems are Temporal Mandibular Joint or TMJ disorders.
 The Temporal Mandibular Joint is located at the back of your jaw, on both sides, and is the joint that joins the jaw to the skull.
 When it acts up it can be caused by injury, clenching or grinding your teeth, arthritis or genetics.